ACE-RL: Adaptive Constraint-Enhanced Reward for Long-form Generation Reinforcement Learning: Results and Analysis

 \subsection{Superiority of RL over SFT}

 A consistent trend across all model scales is the superior performance of RL-based methods over SFT-based methods.
-Notably, even the Qwen-2.5-1.5B model trained with ACE-RL can achieve an average score of 75.68, significantly surpassing the 62.11 score of the much larger Qwen2.5-7B model with LongWriter SFT.
+Notably, even the Qwen2.5-3B model trained with ACE-RL can achieve an average score of 78.97, significantly surpassing the 62.11 score of the much larger Qwen2.5-7B model with LongWriter SFT.
 This result underscores the critical role of the training paradigm in long-form generation.
-The effectiveness of SFT is inherently constrained by the quality and scope of its static training dataset.
+Moreover, for Qwen3 series LLMs, we observe a decline in performance after SFT, indicating that the effectiveness of SFT is inherently constrained by the quality of the training dataset.
 Any shortcomings or biases in the SFT data, such as a domain gap between the synthetic examples and the complexity of real-world scenarios, would directly constrain the model's performance ceiling.
 In contrast, RL-based training allows the model to move beyond simple imitation.
-By learning a policy through exploration and reward, the model develops a more robust and generalizable understanding of the task, enabling it to generate higher-quality outputs that are better aligned with complex, real-world objectives.
+By learning a policy through exploration and reward, LLMs develop a more robust and generalizable understanding of the task, enabling them to generate higher-quality outputs that are better aligned with complex, real-world objectives.